decpdx584/P3-front-end-repo/README.md

 ------------------------------------------------------------------------------------------------------------

 Please note: This is a decoupled app.
-For the full experience, it can be used in conjunction with the server-side repo *here*.
+For the full experience, it can be used in conjunction with the server-side repo [here.](https://github.com/Lizzwest/P3-back-end-repo)

 ## Instructions to install